dsl-logo

 If you project that your investment property will be negatively geared (i.e. incur a loss) over the financial year, you can request a PAYG Withholding Variation from the Australian Taxation Office (ATO) to reduce the amount of tax deducted from your salary.
 This can help improve your cash flow during the year.

 In the context of negative gearing, only the interest component of the loan is typically considered when calculating a loss, not the full repayment amount.
 This is because the interest portion is tax-deductible, while the principal repayment is not.
-That’s one reason why some property investors favour interest-only loans as 100% of the loan repayments may be tax deductible.
+That’s one reason why some property investors favour interest-only loans as 100% of the loan repayments may be tax deductible (principal payments are never deductible).

 Before making any property investment decisions, it’s best to speak to a mortgage broker and/or tax adviser about your options.